ExpressionEngine/ExpressionEngine-User-Guide/docs/development/custom-template-tags.md

 ```
 php system/ee/eecli.php make:template-tag
+Let's build a new tag!
+What is the tag name?
+Amazing
+What add-on is the tag being added to? [amazing_add_on]:  amazing_add_on
+Building Tag.
+Tag created successfully!
 ```

 Follow the prompts to add a tag file to your add-on.

-This will create an `Models/Tags` folder in your add-on.
+This will create a `Tags` folder in your add-on.

 ```
 amazing_add_on
- ┣ Module
- ┃ ┗ Tags
+ ┣ Tags
- ┃ ┃ ┗ ExampleTag.php
+ ┃ ┗ AmazingTag.php
  ┗ ...
  ```